GreatSealUSA/GreatSealUSA_Art/Experience_Pluribus_Project/Social_Media_Falling_Bigger_Cliff.md

 1. Where to begin on the McLuhan media ecology coffin teachings of Joyce.
 OPERA_A A.I. killed the YouTube star https://www.youtube.com/watch?v=zx5tSmOY_iM 1,980,170 views June 23, 2010 (Lyrics highly recommended about not being able to rewind media ecology and drum machines not having "spirit", and [Sister Disco]()https://www.youtube.com/watch?v=pTTY6Z51mO0 from The Who)

 2. Puppeting Barking Bob antics metaphors abound.
+OPERA_A https://www.youtube.com/watch?v=7km4EHgkQiw Sting, it hurts.
+1993 Rick Roderick lectures... same year as song.
+"You could say I'd lost my belief in our politicians...
+They all seemed like **game show hosts** to me!
+If I ever lose my faith in you: There'd be nothing left for me to do" - some would say I was a lost man on GitHub

 &nbsp;